wtwrg/jbehave-examples/README.md

 - Will a failed JBehave cause the build to fail?
 If not, look at the failsafe plugin.
 - What extra files are needed for 2+ story files?
-- Can it co-exist with JUnit tests with separate `test` and `integration-test` phases?
-Looks like it, as long as it's bound to the `integration-test` phase in `build/.../execution/phase`